 Harvest reporting areas for these programs are different than commercial reporting areas, making direct comparisons difficult.
-However, efforts are currently underway to estimate sport harvest for rockfish, by species, in the same geographic report areas as used in commercial fisheries.
+Methods were recently developed to estimate sport harvest in numbers of fish for black and yelloweye rockfish in the same geographic reporting areas as used in commercial fisheries.
+Results are expected to be published by the end of 2021.
+Additional methods are being developed to estimate sport removals by weight and for other rockfish species.

 Sport rockfish harvest is typically estimated in numbers of fish.
-Estimates of the 2019 harvest are not yet available from the SWHS, but the 2018 estimates for all species combined were 163,822 fish in Southeast and 145,296 fish in Southcentral Alaska.
-The average annual harvest estimates for the recent five-year period (2014-2018) were 173,581 rockfish in Southeast Alaska and 146,852 fish in Southcentral Alaska.
+Estimates of the 2020 harvest are not yet available from the SWHS, but the 2019 estimates for all species combined were 156,368 fish in Southeast and 174,105 fish in Southcentral Alaska.
+The average annual harvest estimates for the recent five-year period (2015-2019) were 166,156 rockfish in Southeast Alaska and 153,311 fish in Southcentral Alaska.
 Rockfish harvest in the sport fishery has increased substantially in recent years, likely in response to more restrictive limits for other sport caught fish.